Thousands see hair of Holy Prophet (SAW) at Bahria Grand Mosque

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Thousands of people saw the sacred hair (Moo’ay Mubarik) of Holy Prophet Hazrat Muhammad (SAW) after the Friday prayers at a ceremony organised at the Grand Jamia Mosque, Bahria Town, Lahore, by Bahria Town Chairman Malik Riaz.
+ISLAMABAD: Thousands of people saw the sacred hair (Moo’ay Mubarik) of Holy Prophet Hazrat Muhammad (SAW) after Friday prayers at a ceremony organised at the Grand Jamia Mosque Bahria Town Lahore by Bahria Town Chairman Malik Riaz.

-ISLAMABAD: Thousands of people saw the sacred hair (Moo’ay Mubarik) of Holy Prophet Hazrat Muhammad (SAW) after the Friday prayers at a ceremony organised at the Grand Jamia Mosque, Bahria Town, Lahore, by Bahria Town Chairman Malik Riaz.
+ISLAMABAD: Thousands of people saw the sacred hair (Moo’ay Mubarik) of Holy Prophet Hazrat Muhammad (SAW) after Friday prayers at a ceremony organised at the Grand Jamia Mosque Bahria Town Lahore by Bahria Town Chairman Malik Riaz.

 Comments